hochoy/profile/README.md

 ## Welcome to David's github profile

-David is a cloud-native data engineer, experienced in building data pipelines on the AWS platform.
+David is a cloud-native data engineer and IoT developer, experienced in building data pipelines on the AWS platform.
 Originally a DNA sequencing bioinformatician, he's discovered the joys of automating data pipelines that connect the physical and digital world.
 Lego expert.

 https://hochoy.github.io/profile/